zfs-old-crap/linkytime/docs/UserGuide.md

     Some example commands you can try:

     * `list` : Lists all meeting entries.
-    * `add l/https://meet.google.com n/CS2103T Lecture d/Friday 2pm` : Adds a meeting named `CS2103T Lecture` to the list of meeting entries.
+    * `add n/Tutorial u/https://www.zoom.com d/13mar2022 m/CS2103 r/Y t/Boring` : Adds a meeting named `Tutorial` with the module code `CS2103` to the list of meeting entries.
     * `delete 3` : Deletes the 3rd entry shown in the current list.
     * `exit` : Exits the app.